 Manufacturing refers to the process of using equipment, labor, and raw materials together to come up with the right product.
 The products you can sell in the manufacturing field include daily essentials, clothing, gadgets, cars, and many more.

 Merchandising is also called distribution, trading, wholesale, or retail.
+You can decide to buy wholesale for certain products you may be selling, for example, suppliers like Abound may have what you need for what you are looking to sell, it is important for you to shop around and take note of what is available.
 The buy-and-sell concept is also covered by merchandising.
-One example of this field is online resellers, retail outlets, department and grocery stores, and many more, perhaps the most common area of merchandising is retail merchandising.
+One example of this field is online resellers, retail outlets, department, and grocery stores, and many more.

 Lastly, service can either refer to expertise and selling time.
 This covers marketing, IT, event organizers, professionals, and more.
 Also, spas, salons, transportations, food kiosks, and restaurants are all under the service field.